-4. Financial Management
+4. Financial Management Skills

 Get to know your customers as you know your friends and family and you will be very popular in this industry.
 Immerse yourself with industry news, email newsletters and social media groups.
 Joining a community is one of the best ways to stay ahead of the competition.

-6. Cultural Awareness
+6. Cultural Skills

-Being understanding of the different cultures and behaviours is important for any career but more so within this industry.
+Being understanding of different cultures and behaviours is important for any career but more so within this industry.
 Keeping an open mind can help you to avoid any misunderstandings that can occur as beliefs and values represent a person’s culture.

 Enjoyed this article?
 Check out our other business and management subject guides.